 Can I have my out-of-state protection order changed, extended, or canceled in Kentucky?

-No. Only the state that issued your protection order can change, extend, or cancel the order.
-You cannot have this done by a court in Kentucky.
+Generally, only the state that issued your protection order can change, extend, or cancel the order.

 If your order does expire while you are living in Kentucky, you may be able to get a new one issued in Kentucky but this may be difficult to do if no new incidents of abuse have occurred in Kentucky.
 To find out more information on how to get a protective order in Kentucky, visit our KY Protective Orders / Domestic Violence Orders page.